FreeCAD/FreeCAD/src/Tools/typing/README.md

 ### Versioning and Publishing

 `freecad-typings` versions the FreeCAD Python API, not the FreeCAD release.
-The major and minor components live in `src/Tools/typing/api_version.json` and change only when the API changes: bump the minor for additive changes and the major for breaking ones.
-On a `releases/*` branch the file tracks the API of the release that branch builds; on every other branch it is the API being worked towards.
-The patch component is not stored in the repository; it is assigned from the releases already published on PyPI, so it counts published releases rather than build attempts and stays gapless.
+The major and minor components are assigned in `src/Tools/typing/api_version.json` and should change only when the API changes: bump the minor for additive changes and the major for breaking ones.
+The actual published location and version depend on the *FreeCAD* release the stubs were generated from:

+1. **dev** - always publishes to TestPyPI, never to the real PyPI index.
+Intended only for testing, should not be used to publish a real release of the stubs.
+2. **rcN** - publishes to the real PyPI, but as a "pre-release" version, with the same version number that the next real release will have but with a suffix of "rcN".
+3. **(no suffix -- e.g. a real release)** - publishes to the real PyPI as a full release.
+The API version is taken from src/Tools/typing/api_version.json and the patch version is auto-incremented from the last published version.

 Ask the package index for the next patch number and pass it to generation: